azuline/rose/docs/TAGGING_CONVENTIONS.md

 support by other useful programs.

 When reading tags, Rosé is more relaxed in the delimiters it accepts.
-For the Genre, Label, Artists, and Album Artists tags, Rosé will attempt to split a single tag into multiple tags by the following delimiters:
+For the Genre, Label, Artists, and Release Artists tags, Rosé will attempt to split a single tag into multiple tags by the following delimiters:
 <code>&nbsp;\\\\&nbsp;</code>, <code>&nbsp;/&nbsp;</code>, <code>;</code>, and
 <code>&nbsp;vs.&nbsp;</code>.